rmcgibbo/sphinxcontrib-lunrsearch/README.rst

 - lunrsearch_highlight: bool

   Whether to highlight the seach term after navigating to a results.
-   The default is False.
+  The default is ``False``.